marksandspencer/marksandspencer.github.io/_posts/2022-08-05-nx-plugins.md

 While working on an internal project where we were using Playwright for end-to-end testing, some manual configuration was required to integrate native Playwright with Nx.

-The team within M&S has come up with an internal project to create a plugin which simplifies integration of Nx with Playwright.
+We came up with an internal project to create a plugin which simplifies integration of Nx with Playwright.

-With a successful implementation of the nx-plugins project, the team at M&S decided to open-source it to allow the community to benefit from it and contribute to it.
+With a successful implementation of the nx-plugins project, we decided to open-source it to allow the community to benefit from it and contribute to it.

 ## Licensing